Modular curves of prime-power level with infinitely many quadratic points: Introduction

 \end{theorem}

-From the moduli perspective, this means that there are exactly 1085 subgroups $H$ of $\GL_2(\Zhat)$ that contain $-I$, have full determinant and of prime-power level for which there are infinitely many elliptic curves $E/K$ over quadratic extensions, with distinct $j$-invariants, such that $\rho_E(G_k)$ is conjugate to a subgroup of $H$.
+The following corollary follows from the moduli interpretation of modular curves. \begin{Corollary} There are exactly 1085 subgroups $H$ of $\GL_2(\Zhat)$ that contain $-I$, have full determinant and of prime power level for which there are infinitely many elliptic curves $E/K$ over quadratic extensions, with distinct $j$-invariants, such that $\rho_E(G_K)$ is conjugate to a subgroup of $H$. \end{Corollary}